Strategies for Span Labeling with Large Language Models: Introduction

 \section{Introduction}

 Generative large language models (LLMs) are mostly based on the Transformer decoder architecture \cite{vaswani2017attention,radford2019language}, which makes them well-equipped for open-ended generative tasks.
-However, LLMs are increasingly being used also as a tool for automatic text analysis: from finding factual inconsistencies or grammatical errors to extracting structured information about events and entities.
-In these tasks, an issue often arises: \textbf{how can LLMs explicitly refer to parts of an input text?}
+However, LLMs are increasingly used for text analysis tasks as well: from finding factual inconsistencies or grammatical errors to extracting structured information about events and entities.
+In these tasks, an issue arises: \textbf{how can LLMs explicitly refer to parts of their input text?}

-While structured outputs -- i.e. the task of constraining the model output format -- are being actively investigated and increasingly supported by LLM frameworks \cite{liu2024we,willard2023efficient,guidance}, the issue of referring to the given text is rather overlooked.
+While constraining the model output structure is a commonly supported feature in LLM inference frameworks \cite{liu2024we,willard2023efficient,guidance}, there is no straightforward way to constrain the model output to contain only parts of the given text.
 Unlike encoder-based models \cite{devlin2019bertpretrainingdeepbidirectional,warner2024smarterbetterfasterlonger} that can attach a label to each input token, generative LLMs, by contrast, have no explicit mechanism to refer to their input.
 This issue becomes apparent in span labeling tasks, where we need to identify and categorize parts of the given text (see \Cref{fig:teaser} for an example).
 In these cases, we find ourselves needing to \emph{refer to spans in the given input text by generating another text}, which offers no guarantees on alignment between the two texts.

 Why use LLMs for span labeling?
 First, LLMs can achieve similar performance on span labeling tasks as finetuned encoder models without costly task-specific training \cite{wang2023gptnernamedentityrecognition,kocmi2024error}.
-Moreover, thanks to their in-context learning abilities, LLMs can deal with low-resource tasks for which encoder models are not readily available, such as evaluating factual accuracy of sports reports \cite{thomson2023evaluating}, identifying rhetorical structures \cite{mulcaire2025span}, or detecting fallacies and propaganda techniques \cite{hasanain2024large,ramponi2025finegrained}.
+Thanks to their in-context learning abilities, LLMs can also deal with low-resource tasks for which encoder models are not readily available, such as evaluating factual accuracy of sports reports \cite{thomson2023evaluating}, identifying rhetorical structures \cite{mulcaire2025span}, or detecting fallacies and propaganda techniques \cite{hasanain2024large,ramponi2025finegrained}.